-At Arviv Medical Aesthetics, our primary concerns are your health, safety, and well-being.
+At Arviv Medical Aesthetics in Miami, our primary concerns are your health, safety, and well-being.
 We understand that having any unwanted growth, even one as harmless as a wart can seem urgent if it affects your self-assurance.
 Visit us at one of our two Florida offices and let us restore your confidence with a number of services that we can help tailor to fit your individual wants and needs.
 For a complete list of our Miami office services, visit our service page or give us a call at 305-340-9002 to schedule an appointment.
-For our patients in the Tampa area, see our services here or call us at 813-855-0111 to schedule your appointment.
+For our patients in the Tampa area, see our Tampa office location services here.

 WART REMOVAL MIAMI

 Warts are generally a small, rough growth, typically on a human’s hands or feet but also other locations, and can resemble a cauliflower or a solid blister.
 They are caused by a viral infection, specifically by one of the many types of human papilloma viruses.